rganeshsharma/deploy-rke2-longhorn/README.md

 # Complete RKE2 Deployment Guide: Ubuntu 24.04 with Longhorn

 ## Expected Cluster Capacity to run DevOps, MLOps and GenAI Stacks:
 The CNCF landscape offers extensive ARM64-compatible tools specifically suited for DevOps, MLOps, and LLMOps workflows.
-Wikipedia +2 Kubeflow leads the MLOps platform category with full ARM64 support added in v1.8, requiring 8-16GB RAM and 4-8 CPU cores for complete deployment across your cluster.
-CNCFKubeflow
+ Kubeflow leads the MLOps platform category with full ARM64 support added in v1.8, requiring 8-16GB RAM and 4-8 CPU cores for complete deployment across your cluster.
 Essential graduated projects include Prometheus for metrics collection (4-8GB RAM, 2-4 CPU), Argo Workflows for ML pipeline orchestration (256Mi RAM, 100m CPU), and Istio or Linkerd for service mesh capabilities.
-Cncf +2 Linkerd proves superior for Apple Silicon with significantly lower resource overhead compared to Istio, making it optimal for your 96GB constraint.
+Linkerd proves superior for Apple Silicon with significantly lower resource overhead compared to Istio, making it optimal for your 96GB constraint.
 Toptal +3
 Critical incubating projects enhance the ecosystem with OpenTelemetry for unified observability, Cortex for long-term metrics storage, and Kyverno for policy management.
-Cncf These tools collectively consume approximately 23GB RAM and 11 CPU cores, leaving substantial resources for actual ML workloads.
+These tools collectively consume approximately 23GB RAM and 11 CPU cores, leaving substantial resources for actual ML workloads.
-The complete recommended stack includes monitoring (Prometheus + Grafana), logging (Fluentd), tracing (Jaeger), security (OPA + Falco), and storage orchestration (Rook), creating a production-ready environment that mirrors enterprise MLOps deployments while maintaining compatibility with Apple Silicon architecture.
+The complete recommended stack includes monitoring (Prometheus + Grafana), logging (Fluentd), tracing (Jaeger), security (OPA + Falco), and storage orchestration (Rook), creating a production-ready environment that mirrors enterprise MLOps deployments.

-With the recommended configuration (Master: 16vCPU/64GB, Workers: 8vCPU/32GB each):
+With the above stack in mind it is recommended to have a configuration of Master: 16vCPU/64GB and Workers: 8vCPU/32GB each

 ### **Total Resources:**
 - **vCPUs**: 48 total (40+ available for applications)